 –Invisible in Islesboro

 Good question.
 Without knowing your website I can’t give you the exact reasons why your site doesn’t show up in Google, but I can give you some common reasons why you may be difficult to find when your prospects are searching for you.

-1. You’ve got no content on your home page.
+1. You’ve got little to no content on your home page and other important pages on your site.
 Many web designers (and site owners) like big, beautiful pictures on their home pages and feel text just “gets in the way.”
-Unfortunately, search engines are blind.
-They can’t see the beautiful view from your waterfront rooms, or the quality craftsmanship in your handmade, wooden toys.
+Unfortunately, search engines are (still mostly) blind.
+They can’t see the beautiful view from your waterfront rooms, the stocked shelves of your natural food store, or the quality craftsmanship in your handmade, wooden toys.

-2. Your title tags aren’t descriptive.
+2. Your page titles aren’t descriptive.
 Ask the opinions of two search engine experts and get three different opinions, but almost all search engine marketers agree that your title tag is critical to your search engine visibility.

 Too often companies have generic title tags, or just have their company name as the title, or use the same title on every single page…a huge missed opportunity.

-The title tag are the words that appear in the title bar of a web page and let the search engines know what this page is about.
+The page title is made up of the words that appear in the title bar of a web page; they let the search engines know what this page is about.
 Your title tags should be keyword-rich, descriptive, and specific to the content on the page.
 Here are some examples from our website.

 You’ll notice that each one is unique, keyword rich, and focused on the content on that particular page.

 3. You’re using the wrong keywords on your site.
 This is a tough one.
 Maybe you’re using technical terms but your audience isn’t familiar with the language.
 You’re writing about your vocal stylings and they’re searching for a wedding singer.
 Or you’ve coined a term that differentiates your business…but no one is searching for that term.